2i2c-org/2i2c-org.github.io/content/blog/2024/deeplabcut-myst-hackathon/index.md

 ## Acknowledgments

-We would like to thank the [Makenzie Mathis Lab](http://www.mackenziemathislab.org/) for hosting Chris Holdgraf at EPFL, Lausanne, Switzerland.
+We would like to thank the [Mackenzie Mathis Lab](http://www.mackenziemathislab.org/) for hosting Chris Holdgraf at EPFL, Lausanne, Switzerland.